danigiri/morfeu/README.md

 YAML-based APIs are commonly used in many domains to represent complex API configurations, and Morfeu makes it easier for users to engage and experiment with those APIs.
 [Eurinome](https://github.com/danigiri/eurinome) is a sister project that applies the Morfeu concept to the Kubernetes ecosystem using Helm.

-Morfeu is flexible and can work with any YAML or XML API once a schema is for that API is created and added to the system.
+Morfeu is flexible and can work with any YAML, JSON or XML API once a schema is for that API is created and added to the system.

 It is licensed under the Apache 2 open-source license and is under heavy development.